Varifold solutions to Volume-Preserving Mean Curvature Flow: existence and weak-strong uniqueness: Main results on De Giorgi-type varifold solutions for volume-preserving mean curvature flow

 Given an initial oriented varifold~$\mu_0 \in \mathcal{M}(\Omega{\times}\S^{d-1})$ and an initial phase indicator function $\chi_0 \in \mathrm{BV}(\Omega;\{0,1\}))$, we call the pair~$(\mu,\chi)$ a \emph{De~Giorgi-type varifold solution for (two-phase) volume-preserving mean curvature flow with initial data~$(\mu_0,\chi_0)$} if the following holds.

 \end{definition} \begin{remark}[Rectifiability of the varifold] Since, by the definition of varifold solution given above, the mean curvature vector $\mathbf{H} \in L^2_{loc}((0,\infty);L^2(\Omega,d\omega_t;\R^d))$, it also holds that $\int_\Omega \normmm{\bH}^2\d\omega_t<+\infty$ for almost any $t>0$.
 Then, Allard's rectifiability criterion \cite{Allard} allows to conclude that the unoriented varifold $\widehat\mu_t$, corresponding to $\mu_t$ (identifying antipodal points $\pm p$ on $\S^{d-1}$), is $(d-1)$-rectifiable for almost any $t\in(0,\infty)$.
 Notice that in general we do not know anything about the integer rectifiability of the varifold.
-Nevertheless, we will see that Definition \ref{def:twoPhaseDeGiorgiVarifoldSolutions} is enough to guarantee the existence of a solution and a weak-strong uniqueness principle without resorting to the integrality of the varifold (to apply Brakke's orthogonality theorem \cite{Brakke}), in perfect analogy with the standard (nonpreserving) mean curvature flow studied in \cite{LH}. \end{remark} \begin{remark}[Local time integrability of the mean curvature vector $\bH$] Observe that, differently from the weak solution notion in \cite{LH}, here we can only require the generalized mean curvature to be locally integrable in time, i.e., $\mathbf{H} \in L^2_{loc}((0,\infty);L^2(\Omega,d\omega_t;\R^d))$, due to the presence of the locally integrable Lagarange multiplier $\lambda\in L^2_{loc}(0,\infty)$ in the De Giorgi inequality \eqref{eq:DeGiorgiInequality}. \end{remark} \begin{remark} As observed in \cite{LH}, the compatibility condition~\eqref{eq:compatibility} entails $\, |\nabla\chi(\cdot,t)| \leq \omega_t$ in the sense of measures, for almost any $t>0$.
-As an immediate consequence, for almost every~$t \in (0,\infty)$ the Radon--Nikod\'ym derivative $\rho(\cdot,t) := \smash{\frac{ d|\nabla\chi(\cdot,t)|}{d\omega_t}}$ exists and additionally satisfies
+Nevertheless, we will see that Definition \ref{def:twoPhaseDeGiorgiVarifoldSolutions} is enough to guarantee the existence of a solution and a weak-strong uniqueness principle without resorting to the integrality of the varifold (to apply Brakke's orthogonality theorem \cite{Brakke}), in perfect analogy with the standard (nonpreserving) mean curvature flow studied in \cite{LH}. \end{remark} \begin{remark}[Local time integrability of the mean curvature vector $\bH$] Observe that, differently from the weak solution notion in \cite{LH}, here we can only require the generalized mean curvature to be locally integrable in time, i.e., $\mathbf{H} \in L^2_{loc}((0,\infty);L^2(\Omega,d\omega_t;\R^d))$, due to the presence of the locally integrable Lagarange multiplier $\lambda\in L^2_{loc}(0,\infty)$ in the De Giorgi inequality \eqref{eq:DeGiorgiInequality}. \end{remark} \begin{remark} \RevX{Note that $\omega_t$ coincides with the mass measure $\normmm{\mu_t}_{\mathbb S^{d-1}}$ associated with the varifold $\mu_t=\omega_t\otimes (\pi_{x,t})_{x\in \Omega}$, since, for a Borel-measurable set $A\subset \Omega$,